 On the other hand, she is also studying the transcriptomic and metabolic responses of primary epithelial cells of children with and without CF under a rhinovirus infection.
 By integrating those two omics, she is looking for specific biomarkers related to viral infections for therapeutic treatments.

-Dr Luke Garratt is a National Health and Medical Research Council Early Career Fellow.
-Here he tells us a bit about this great opportunity.
+Dr Luke Garratt, National Health and Medical Research Council Early Career Fellow.